oczkers/pdeo/README.rst

     :target: https://codecov.io/github/oczkers/pdeo
     :alt: codecov.io

-pdeo is a very simple alternative for radarr/couchpotato - automatically downloading movies from torrent.
+pdeo is a very simple alternative for radarr/couchpotato but using trakt as a watchlist database - automatically downloading movies from torrent.
 It is written entirely in Python.